Finnish Defence Forces: Total defence

 The total number of territorial and regional units is undisclosed.

 The army units are mostly composed of reservists, the career soldiers manning the command and specialty positions.

 The role of the Navy is to repel all attacks carried out against Finnish coasts and to safeguard the territorial integrity during peacetime and the "gray" phase of the conflict.
-The maritime defence relies on combined use of coastal artillery, missile systems and naval mines to wear down the attacker.
-The Air Force is used to deny the invader the air superiority and to protect most important troops and objects of national importance in conjunction with the ground-based air defence.
-As the readiness of the Air Force and the Navy is high even during the peacetime, the career personnel have a much more visible role in the wartime duties of these defence branches.
+The maritime defence relies on the combined use of coastal artillery, missile systems and naval mines to wear down the attacker.
+The Air Force is used to deny the invader air superiority and to protect most important troops and objects of national importance in conjunction with the ground-based air defence.
+As the readiness of the Air Force and the Navy is high, even during peacetime, the career personnel have a much more visible role in the wartime duties of these defence branches.

 The Border Guard has the responsibility for border security in all situations.
 During a war, it will contribute to the national defence partially integrated into the army, its total mobilized strength being some 11,600 troops.
 One of the projected uses for the Border Guard is guerrilla warfare in areas temporarily occupied by enemy.